I'm a provider

 DESCRIPTIONHematopoietic Stem Cell Transplantation

-Immunologic incompatibility between infused stem cells and the recipient is a critical factor for achieving a good outcome of allogeneic HSCT.
-However, immunologic compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
-HLA refers to the tissue type expressed at the HLA A, B, and DR loci on each leg of chromosome 6.
+Immunologic incompatibility between infused hematopoietic stem cells and the recipient is not an issue in autologous HSCT.
+However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome of allogeneic HSCT.
+Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
+HLA refers to the tissue type expressed at the HLA-A, B, and DR loci on each arm of chromosome 6.
 Depending upon the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci.

 Conventional Preparative Conditioning for HSCT